Melina129/churn-prediction/README.md

-# Churn Prediction Project 📊
+ Churn Prediction Project 📊

 ## Project Description
-This repository contains a customer churn prediction project developed using Machine Learning techniques, including Logistic Regression, Random Forest, and XGBoost.
-The aim is to identify customers who are likely to leave the company and help reduce churn through data-driven decision-making.
+This project focuses on predicting customer churn using supervised machine learning techniques such as Logistic Regression, Random Forest, and XGBoost.
+The goal is to identify customers likely to leave a subscription-based service, enabling proactive customer retention strategies.

 ---

 ## Technologies & Libraries Used
 - Python
 - pandas
+- numpy
 - scikit-learn
 - XGBoost
+- StandardScaler
-- matplotlib
+- RandomizedSearchCV

 ---